ParallelMaths/parallel/pages/10-15-optical-illusions.md

 * [ ] 45 1/3

 ^^^ hint id=4_1 marks=2
-It’s easy to work out PQ.
-Then you can then try two approaches.
+It’s easy to work out PR.
+Then you can try two approaches.

 (1)	Work out the perimeter of the small triangle.
 Then you know the perimeter of the large triangle is 5/3 bigger, as QP corresponds to PR in the two similar triangles.
 So you can work out the perimeter of the small triangle plus the big triangle, but you have to subtract the lengths of the two common sides, which are not part of the perimeter of the quadrilateral.

-(2)	The longer way is to work out each of the lengths one by one, using the ratio 5/3 and the Pythagoras theorem.
+(2)	The longer way is to work out each of the lengths one by one, using the ratio 5/3 and Pythagoras' theorem.
 ^^^

 ---